 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 - Write: c/o St Marks House, St Marks Court, Thornaby, Stockton-on-Tees.
 TS17 6QW.

 We’ll consider your request and get back to you in three working days.

-If you cannot view the map on our ‘contact us’ page, call or email us and we will be happy to provide directions.
+If you cannot view the map on our ‘contact us’ page, call or email us/.
+We will be happy to provide directions.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact Hannah Smith on 01642 302211 or email@example.com and we will be happy to look into the matter for you.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact Rachelle Kipling on 01642 302211 or email@example.com and we will be happy to look into the matter for you.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS)